 - Trip delay.
 If you buy a travel policy today, you probably won’t get trip delay benefits for the coronavirus since it’s a known condition.
 However, travelers who bought insurance before the coronavirus was widely recognized can cover extra expenses for lodging, food and transportation.
 Coverage applies if you get the coronavirus or get quarantined as a precaution.

 - Medical care and transportation.
 Most policies generally exclude epidemics or pandemics like the coronavirus.
 However, some insurance companies have overruled this exclusion to help travelers recover and aid efforts to prevent the disease from spreading.
 Companies may do this on a case-by-case basis, so it’s important to call your insurer if you have questions about your situation.
+Seven Corners just came out with a few policies that cover coronavirus medical expenses.

 What’s not covered?